- What We Do

 – They have few, if any, natural predators.

-Learn more about how invasive species can impact native ecosystems in this short video:
+Learn more about how these species can impact native ecosystems in this short video:

 The impacts of invasive species can include the displacement of native flora and fauna, loss of available habitat and a change in natural ecosystem process.
 In some cases, a community can adapt to coexist with an invasive species.
 But, in general, when non-native species invade our open spaces it becomes more difficult for our native species to survive.